Renew City Church Vision

 To renew our city with the “good news” of Jesus, one relationship at a time

-We want to center everything we do around the good news of Jesus Christ.
-Jesus Christ came to earth from heaven, lived among us, died on our behalf, and was raised from the dead.
+Our souls long for satisfaction in something bigger than ourselves.
+The Gospel message teaches us that Jesus Christ came to earth from heaven, lived among us, died on our behalf, and was raised from the dead.
 His death saved us from the grips of sin and his resurrection freed us to live the way we were intended.
 Our relationship with ourselves, others, and God is radically changed because of Jesus.
-(1 Corinthians 15:1-8)
+And we believe that our souls find their satisfaction when we center our lives on the truth of the good news of Jesus.
+(1 Corinthians 15:1-8, Phil 3:8,9)

-When Jesus gave his final instruction to his disciples, he tells them to create a new family that spreads across every people group.
+Jesus’s church was meant to be modeled after a family.
+This new family was intended to spreads across every people group.
+This means that the church is place where strangers can become legitimate members of God’s family.
 That means that the church should be less like a fraternity and more like a multiethnic family.
-This is family is inside-out in nature.
-The love we experience together should overflow to others.
-This is God’s missions for the world.
 So the church is essentially a family on a mission to extend God’s love to all who haven’t received it.
 While that can be messy at times, we believe that God takes messy things and makes them marvelous.
-(Matthew 28:18-20)
+(Eph 2:19)

 The Bible teaches that we should seek the peace and well- being of our city.
 When we seek the well-being of our city, we all thrive!
-So, we want to be so good at serving the needs of our neighbors that we would be missed if we left the neighborhood.
-We also want to seek the well-being of the marginalized through advocacy and relief.
+Our businesses, communities, and neighborhoods will thrive.
+We want to be so good at serving our networks and neighbors that we would be missed if we left.
+We also want to serve the marginalized through resourcing and relief.
 (Jeremiah 29:4-9)

 Jesus leads from the middle.
 He breaks down division by standing in the middle and creating something new.
 Therefore, we value people who are willing give up the comforts of their culture, stand in the middle, and build others up.
 It is not easy to maintain one’s cultural identity and still leave space to participate and appreciate others, but we believe that the power of the Gospel enables us to do it.
 (Ephesians 2:11-22)